pfizer-opensource/sit2standpy/README.md

 These are the versions developed on, and some backwards compatability may be possible.

+To run the tests, additionally the following are needed

+- pytest
+- h5py

 ## Installation

 Run in the command line/terminal: